Last Updated on April 1, 2022

 Opens November 2021 – Plan Now!

-Since 1982, the city annually puts on a holiday light festival that stretches along the edge of Niagara Falls Parkway on the Canadian side and has grown into Canada’s largest light displays.
-The festival lasts from November until January.
+Since 1982, the city annually puts on a holiday light festival that stretches along the edge of Niagara Falls Parkway on the Canadian side and has grown into Canada’s largest light display.
+The festival lasts from November until January and is one of the biggest Niagara Falls attractions in winter.

 There are bus tours that leave from several of the larger hotels, but I suggest walking so that you can enjoy the displays at your own pace.
 The main area is a span of about 3 miles in front of the Falls, but there are also displays on Dufferin island and as far as Clifton Hill, so if you feel energetic you can walk a long way, or drive if you have your own car.
 There are different themed areas and even a kid-friendly play park where the little ones can let off some steam.

-For more details about all the light art surrounding the Falls at the Niagara Falls Winter Festival of Lights, please see my post describing all the displays.
+For more details about all the light art surrounding the Falls at the Niagara Falls Winter Festival of Lights, please see my post describing all the displays and make sure to add this to your list of things to do in Niagara Falls Canada in winter.

 Annual Poinsettia Show in Niagara Falls